zysaaa/tinycache/README.md

 # tinycache
+This project is used to learn the Go language.

 Concurrency-safe k-v store which supports expiration and a few other features:

 1.Set the global expiration time or the expiration time of a single key.